vavas/blog-assets/source/_posts/elixir-built-in-documentation-and-testing-tools.md

 end
 ```

-Now we have our final solution, let's run our tests to see if it's working fine.
+Now that we have our final solution, let's run our tests to see if it's working fine.

-Type `mix test` in your terminal and you should see the following message:
+Typing `mix test` in your terminal you should see the following message:

 ```
 > mix test